ishreyasrivastava/vectorshift-assessment/README.md

 2. **Kahn's algorithm over DFS cycle detection** — Both are O(V+E), but Kahn's naturally produces a topological ordering which could be useful for future pipeline execution order.
 Also avoids recursion depth issues on large graphs.

 3. **Client-side variable parsing** — Variables are detected in the browser rather than sent to the backend.
 This keeps the UI responsive (no network round-trip for handle updates) at the cost of duplicating regex logic if the backend ever needs it.
+The trickiest part was getting the regex to handle edge cases like `{{}}` (empty) and `{{ spaced }}` without breaking the handle generation.

 4. **Alert-based results** — Used `alert()` for pipeline analysis results for simplicity.
 A production version would use a modal or toast notification system.